Self-Supervised Depth and Ego-Motion Estimation for Monocular Thermal Video Using Multi-Spectral Consistency Loss: Proposed Method

-where $p$ denotes pixel coordinates, and $\gamma$ indicates the weights between SSIM and L1 loss.
-In this ~\eqnref{equ:recon loss}, we utilize a clipping-and-colorization strategy on the thermal image that can provide sufficient supervision signal and achieve better edge-aware depth estimation results by enhancing the contrast of a thermal image.
-The strategy feeds a normalized image clipped with the fixed-range to the networks and calculates loss function with a linearly colorized image.
-The experimental results about thermal image representation methods are shown in ~\secref{sec:ablation}.
+where $p$ denotes pixel coordinates, and $\gamma$ indicates the scale factor between SSIM~\cite{wang2004image} and L1 loss.
+As described in~\cite{wang2004image}, the SSIM loss can measure structure similarity of images regardless of a complex illumination change.
+We empirically found that the SSIM loss is also effective for thermal images because measured temperature values could temporally vary depending on the distances and heat sources.

-This pixel-wise reconstruction signal is filtered out according to following ~\eqnref{equ:recon mask loss}.
+{\bf Invalid Pixel Masking.} This pixel-wise reconstruction signal is filtered out according to the following equation,~\eqnref{equ:recon mask loss}.

-where $V$ stands for valid points that are successfully projected from $I_{t+1}^{T}$ to the image plane of $I_{t}^{T}$, $|V|$ defines the number of points in $V$, and $M(p)$ is the mask to handle moving objects and occlusion that may impair the network training defined as $M=1-D_{diff}$.
-The depth difference $D_{diff}$ will be mentioned in geometric consistency loss $L_{gc}$ section.
+where $V_{p}$ stands for valid points that are successfully projected from $I_{t+1}^{T}$ to the image plane of $I_{t}^{T}$, $|V_{p}|$ defines the number of points in $V_{p}$, and $M_{gc}$ is the geometrically consistent pixel mask~\cite{bian2019unsupervised}, defined as $M_{gc}=1-D_{diff}$, used to exclude moving objects and occluded regions that may impair network training.
+The depth difference $D_{diff}$ will be described in the section on geometric consistency loss $L_{gc}$.
+Lastly, the non-static pixel mask $M_{ns}$~\cite{godard2019digging}, defined as $M_{ns} = [L_1({{I}_{t},\Tilde{I}_{t}}) < L_1({{I}_{t},I_{t+1}})]$, excludes pixels that remain the same between adjacent frames because of static camera motion and low texture regions.